LM-15/falltest/README.md

     * counting separately multiople formats attached to the same record (maybe by unique instances and unique holdings formats)
     * consortial concerns for counting
     * info tracked possibly through holdings records notes?: previous bindings, copy notes, dedications, inscriptions
+    * language (but also more standardizable from source record?
+In instance record repeatable, but if primary would be first language)
-  * Data is accessible in LDP
+  * Data is accessible in LDP, or accessible in a more standard way?
     * dateOfPublication (date of publication from source record more standardizable?)
     * holdings discovery suppress (not in LDP at this time)
     * instance status updated date (not in LDP at this time)
     * country of publication (soure record)
     * geographic area code (source record)
-    * language
+    * language (lanuage from source record more standardizable?)
-    * if open access item
+    * if open access item (source record?)
-    * withdrawn in timeframe
+    * withdrawn in timeframe (instance supresssed with status update date in timeframe??)
     * transferred within the institution in a time period
+    * bound with (will be check box on holdings?)
-    * has retention requirements / is an obligatory copy
+    * has retention requirements / is an obligatory copy (have retention policy field on holdings)
     * government document
     * left by decedents
     * Received as gifts